sowbug/weblight/README.md

 * **I don't want to build a board, but I'd like one.
 Will you sell me one?** I don't have plans to mass-produce boards for sale.
 But if you're interested in getting one, [subscribe to notifications for this issue](https://github.com/sowbug/weblight/issues/31).

+* **What's this Origin Trial thing that's needed for deployment of a WebUSB-based project?** Since WebUSB isn't yet standardized, but the Chrome team wants to get real developer feedback on the API, they've developed a mechanism to selectively enable experimental versions of APIs on specific origins.
+Go to https://bit.ly/OriginTrialSignup to get your own, and visit https://jpchase.github.io/OriginTrials/check-token.html if you want to see the internals of a token.

 Acknowledgments
 ===